JGourdeau/Aloe_Vera/README.md

 All the data is stored on a csv in the same directory as the program itself and with each submission datetime stamped and can therefore be integrated and compared with the data from Garmin Connect.

-Written to streamline personal quantification project for QSS 30
+Written to streamline personal quantification project for QSS 30.
+Downstream analysis notebooks included in /notebooks